What full-time and part-time options are available for JD students at McGeorge?

 What is required for admission?

 Applicants must obtain a bachelor's degree from a four-year accredited institution before enrolling in any ABA accredited law school.
-McGeorge School of Law, University of the Pacific will consider an application complete for review when an applicant has submitted the following:
+University of the Pacific, McGeorge School of Law will consider an application complete for review when an applicant has submitted the following:

 - A completed application